 Notestine’s Farm and Boulder

 and they let us roam the farm and choose which boulders we wanted.
 We tried to match the type or style that were already there and I think we did a pretty good job.
 It seems to me that they all look as if they were placed at the same time.

 The prices were very good, by the way.
-And we are about 25 miles away from the location of his business, so I am more than please with this company.
+And we are about 25 miles away from the location of his business, so I am more than pleased with this company.
 Shout out to Notestine’s .
-Here is a link to their website if you are nearby in this Ohio area.
-OhioBoulder.com

 This post is NOT any paid endorsement.
 I just thought this business needed a great Shout-Out when they do a great job at a great price.
 Check them out if you are in the SW or Central Ohio area.
 It could be just what you were looking for!